Paroxysmisch/genome-assembly/dissertation/main.typ

 ]

 === SymGatedGCN+Mamba <sec:symgatedgcn-mamba>
 The standard input features (@sec:standard_input_features) used in prior work on neural genome assembly extract normalized overlap length and similarity from pairs of overlapping reads.
-However, the models have access to only these summary statistics, not the raw nucleotide read data, which could enable the model to extract more complex features, for example by capturing some notion of what is biologically plausible.
+However, the models have access to only these summary statistics, not the raw base-level read data, which could enable the model to extract more complex features, for example by capturing some notion of what is biologically plausible.

 While standard encoder-only Transformers @transformer-paper are the contemporary choice for sequence-to-embedding tasks like this @bert-paper, a fundamental drawback makes them unsuitable---their quadratic complexity with respect to the sequence length.
 Subquadratic-time attention mechanisms have been unable to match the performance of the original attention mechanism on modalities such as language @mamba.
 Each read is upto $10s$ of @kb long for @pacbio @hifi reads, and there are $1000$s of reads even in the partitioned overlap graph used during training (note that we cannot partition the graph to an arbitrarily small number of nodes without sustaining major losses in performance as context around the graph artifact is lost).